Asian Art Outpost

 sei shin han ryo

-This is title means "Spiritual Soul Mates".
-The first two characters mean "spiritual" or "soul".
-The second two characters mean "mates", "companions" or "partners".
+精神伴侶 means “Spiritual Soul Mates.”
+The first two characters mean “spiritual” or “soul.”
+The second two characters mean “mates,” “companions,” or “partners.”

 This is more about the spiritual connection between partners rather than a "fate-brought-us-together" kind of soul mates.